 In order to minimise the risk of a renewed prosecution being stayed as an abuse of the process, local arrangements should be put in place to ensure that when a conditional caution is administered, the person being cautioned is informed in writing that the caution may not preclude a subsequent prosecution and that it will not preclude a civil action by an aggrieved party (see Hayter v L 1 WLR 854; Jones v Whalley, paragraphs 36 and 44).

-Where re-review discloses that the original decision to authorise a conditional caution was wrong, immediate action should be taken to rescind the decision.
+Where re-review discloses that the original decision to authorise a simple or conditional caution was wrong, immediate action should be taken to rescind the decision.

 Although the guidance contained in this minute is directed mainly at conditional cautioning, the same principles and procedures should be applied in cases where a prosecutor has advised the police to issue a simple caution.
 The giving of such advice can occur where the police wish to give a simple caution to a person who is alleged to have committed an indictable only offence or in any other case which is referred to the CPS for a charging decision but where the prosecutor believes the offender should be diverted from prosecution by way of a simple caution instead.

-Except in these circumstances however, the decision to issue a simple caution can normally be taken by the police without reference to the CPS (see paragraph 9.1 of the Director's Guidance on Charging).
+Except in these circumstances however, the decision to issue a simple caution can normally be taken by the police without reference to the CPS (see the Director's Guidance on Chargingalso the Director's Guidance on Conditional Cautions).
 Where such a decision is taken in error, the responsibility for correcting the error rests with the police, not the CPS.
 Any subsequent prosecution will be subject to the same considerations regarding a possible abuse of process as set out above.